Kawasaki Aerospace Systems Company: Under Kawasaki Heavy Industries

 During the 2000s, the company developed two closely related multi-engine fixed-wing aircraft, the XP-1 maritime patrol airplane and the XC-2 transport aircraft.
 Kawasaki was appointed as the prime contractor for both programmes during 2001, its launch occurred almost 30 years after the previous large-scale domestic development of an aircraft in Japan.
 Although the P-X and C-X designs were originally independent, it was decided that having common components to both designs would be useful.
 The JDA mandated that the two aircraft share identical body components; common components include the cockpit windows, outer wings, horizontal stabilizer, and other systems.
 Internal shared parts include the auxiliary power unit, cockpit panel, flight control system computer, anti-collision lights, and gear control unit.
 Due to the different roles of the two aircraft, they remain distinctly separate.
 The sharing of development resources had allowed for a large reduction in overall development costs which, when including the C-2, were reported as being 345 billion Yen ($3 billion) in 2007.
 On 30 June 2016, the C-2 airlifter formally entered service with the Japan Air Self-Defense Force.

 Kawasaki produced the AgustaWestland AW101, a tri-engined medium-lift helicopter, under license from Anglo-Italian helicopter manufacturer AgustaWestland.
 During 2002, the company, along with AgustaWestland and Marubeni, formalised an agreement to cooperate on the AW101's production in Japan; Kawasaki began the assembly of both the CH-101 and the MCH-101 models in 2003.
 Kawasaki also began licensed production of its RTM322 engines during 2005.
 A specialised mine sweeping and transport model, designated as MCH-101 by the Japan Defense Agency, was produced for the Japan Maritime Self-Defense Force.
 Special features include the automated folding of the rotor and tail.
 For the mine-hunting role, the MCH-101 has been outfitted with Northrop Grumman's AQS-24A airborne mine-hunting system and AN/AES-1 Airborne Laser Mine Detection System (ALMDS) for a complete surface-to-bottom mine detection capability, as well as Mk-104 acoustic mine sweeping gear.

 In the commercial aviation business, KHI has been involved in the joint international development and production of multiple large passenger aircraft.
 It is involved in joint development and production of the Boeing 767 and Boeing 777 with The Boeing Company, and the 170, 175, 190 and 195 jets with Empresa Brasileira de Aeronáutica (Embraer).
 The company is also involved in the joint international development and production of turbofan engines for passenger aircraft such as the V2500, the RB211/Trent, the PW4000 and the CF34.

 Kawasaki also works for the Japan Aerospace Exploration Agency (JAXA).
 It was responsible for the development and production of the payload fairings, payload attach fittings (PAF) and the construction of the launch complex for the H-II rocket.
-KHI continues to provide services for the H-IIA rocket.
+KHI continued to provide services for the H-IIA rocket until its retirement in June 2025.